Handling User Preferences from a JSON Field in Laravel

 ]) !!}

-So if we do this in the migration you will see which field is simply of type String:
+So, if we check the migration here, you'll see that the field is simply of type String:

 created() {